 Sprout Social’s final and most costly plan is its Advanced pricing plan.

-$249 per user is quite substantial, but there's a lot to unpack with this plan.
+$249 per user per month is quite substantial, but there's a lot to unpack with this plan.
 If you’re running a larger business that will get sufficient use out of the more advanced features, then this is the tier for you.
-However, its price tag might turn some people away.
+However, its price tag might still turn some people away.

 Advanced Plan Features